• Skip to primary navigation

 Instructions

-1. Preheat oven to 350 degrees.
-Prepare baking sheet(s) with silicone mats or light spritz of oil of choice.
+• Preheat oven to 350°F/176°C. Prepare baking sheet(s) with parchment paper or light spritz of oil of choice.

-2. Cream the butter, sugars and vanilla on med/high speed until fully mixed.
-On low speed, beat in the egg, then the flour, salt and nutmeg.
+• Cream the butter, sugars, and vanilla on med/high speed until fully mixed.
+On low speed, beat in the egg, then the flour, salt, and nutmeg.
 Fold in the sesame seeds.

-3. Drop the dough from rounded 1/2 teaspoons (seriously, that's all) onto baking sheet, leaving about 3 inches spacing around cookies for them to spread out.
+• Drop the dough from rounded 1/2 teaspoons (no more than that!) onto baking sheet, leaving about 3 inches spacing around cookies for them to spread out.

 *If you use sucanat/Rapadura, your cookies will be slightly darker and also slightly less sweet.
 Just an fyi.